-By putting the ticket status equal to On Hold and setting a future date, Workflow Rules will remove the ticket from view and return it to the Ready to Be Resolved widget when the due date arrives.
+By putting the ticket status equal to On Hold and setting a future date, Workflow Rules will remove the ticket from view and return it to the Ready to Engage widget when the due date arrives.

 The Service Coordinator is the only one who has a widget showing all tickets on-hold.
 This puts the Service Coordinator in a position to monitor the Workflow Rules in the event they misfire (I know, I know…that never happens).

 The Service Coordinator should also receive a Live Report showing any On-Hold tickets with Due Dates in the past.